ZackaryH8/DVBSharp/README.md

 - The fake tuner also produces MPEG-TS-like packets so client players can open the stream endpoints without needing physical hardware.
 - Plex / Jellyfin setup tip: point the client at `http(s)://<host>:<port>` and it will fetch `/discover.json`, `/device.xml`, `/lineup_status.json`, and `/lineup.json` just like the [antennas HDHomeRun emulator](https://github.com/jfarseneau/antennas/).
 Use `/api/integrations/hdhomerun` (UI panel) to copy-paste the exact URLs.

+## 🔌 Real Hardware Mode
+- Set `Tuners:UseFakeProvider` to `false` (or export `Tuners__UseFakeProvider=false`) to force DVBSharp to load your physical DVB adapter even when running in the `Development` environment.
+- Leave the setting unset/`true` to keep using the Cambridge emulator for UI testing without hardware.

 ## 🔍 Discovery & Pinning
 - Visit the new **Discovery** page in the Next.js UI to pin any registered tuner to a specific mux frequency.
 - Pins are persisted (`data/tuner_assignments.json`) and replayed on startup, ensuring tuners never hop to the wrong mux during HDHomeRun requests.
 - The `/api/stream` endpoints honor pins—attempting to tune a pinned tuner to a different mux returns a descriptive error.
+- The dashboard now shows a live stream table, so you can see which muxes/tuners are active, who requested them, and when they started.